-- If you don't know what this means, just navigate to the Crypto app in your Cloudflare dashboard.
-Select Flexible mode to serve your site over HTTPS to all public visitors:
+If you don't know what this means, navigate to the Crypto app in your Cloudflare dashboard.
+Select Flexible mode to serve your site over HTTPS to all public visitors.

 Once the certificate status changes to • Active Certificate, incoming traffic will be served to your site over HTTPS (e.g., visitors will see HTTPS prefixed to your domain name in the browser bar).

-You can then use a similar cURL command as before to verify that all requests are being forced over HTTPS.
+You can then use a cURL command to verify that all requests are being forced over HTTPS.